hepplerj/cv/web-cv.md

 ### Books in Development

-*The Nature of the Valley: Politics and the Environment in Postwar Silicon Valley*.
+*The Nature of the Valley: Politics, Justice, and the Environment in Postwar Silicon Valley*.
 Environment in Modern North America series.
 Norman: University of Oklahoma Press, under contract, 2022.

 *California Rising: A New Urban History*.
 Co-editor with Lindsey Wieck.
 Lincoln: University of Nebraska Press, under contract.